Marcisbee/synks/README.md

 #### Data fetch example

-To handle async data fetching, we can use `async` functionaly component for this.
+To handle async data fetching, we can use `async` functional component for this.

 ```jsx
 async function Movies() {